-Of course, products that can support your child’s immune system and promote development sounds good to every parent, especially one who has endured the endless cycle of colds and tummy bugs that babies and toddlers bring home from daycare or school.
+Of course, products that can support your child’s immune system and promote development sounds good to every parent.
+Especially parents who have endured the endless cycle of colds and tummy bugs that babies and toddlers bring home from daycare or school.

 Follow-on milks are suitable for babies from the age of six months.
-Although they may be useful for babies with low iron levels or a poor weaning diet at that age, the majority of infants won’t benefit from the additional iron that these formulas provide if an adequate weaning diet is provided.
+They may be useful for babies with low iron levels or a poor weaning diet at that age.
+However, the majority of infants won’t benefit from the additional iron that these formulas provide if an adequate weaning diet is provided.

 Follow-on formula should never be used for babies under six months.
 Not only do they contain more iron and other minerals than young babies need, but they also contain additional sucrose, glucose and other non-milk sugars.

-Moreover, there is no need to switch from first milk to follow-on milk when a baby reaches six months of age, as there is no published evidence that any follow-on formula offers any nutritional or health advantage over the use of whey-based infant formula.
+Moreover, there is no need to switch from first milk to follow-on milk when a baby reaches six months of age.
+There is no published evidence that any follow-on formula offers any nutritional or health advantage over the use of whey-based infant formula.

 Growing up milks claim to fill the gaps in your child’s diet – but the gaps simply shouldn’t exist if they’re eating a balanced diet.
 Parents would be better off concentrating on helping their little ones to develop healthier eating habits.
 A child’s nutritional requirements should be satisfied from eating a varied diet without special additional “milks” past the age of 12 months.

-Nutrients promoted in formulas suited for children beyond the age of one such as iron, vitamin D, omega-3 and prebiotics can be obtained from a diet rich in fruit, vegetables, wholegrains, meat and fish.
+Nutrients promoted in formulas suited for children beyond the age of one-years-old, such as iron, vitamin D, omega-3 and prebiotics can be obtained from a balanced diet.
+Their diets should be rich in fruit, vegetables, whole grains, meat and fish.
 Additionally, growing-up milks are high in sugar and can compromise your child’s oral health in the long term.

-The World Health Organisation (WHO) offers the latest research showing that most infants in high-income countries exceed their required daily protein intake and warn that a higher protein intake in early childhood has been associated with a higher risk of obesity in later life.
+The World Health Organisation (WHO) offers the latest research showing that most infants in high-income countries exceed their required daily protein intake.
+They warn that a higher protein intake in early childhood has been associated with a higher risk of obesity in later life.

-For this reason, and also because the current minimum protein level permitted in follow-on formula (1.8g/100 kcal) remains higher than that found in breast milk, the European Food Safety Authority (EFSA) has recently completed a public consultation to consider lowering this minimum level to 1.6 g/100 kcal and have also lowered the maximum permitted protein level from 3.0 to 2.5 g/100 kcal.
+In addition, the current minimum protein level permitted in follow-on and growing up milk formula (1.8g/100 kcal) remains higher than that found in breast milk.
+The European Food Safety Authority (EFSA) has recently completed a public consultation to consider lowering this minimum level to 1.6 g/100 kcal and have also lowered the maximum permitted protein level from 3.0 to 2.5 g/100 kcal.

-The organisation further maintains that as well as being unnecessary, follow-up formula is unsuitable when used as a breast-milk replacement after six months.
+WHO further maintains that as well as being unnecessary, follow-up milk formula is unsuitable when used as a breast-milk replacement after six months.
 Current formulations lead to higher protein intake and lower intake of essential fatty acids, iron, zinc and B-vitamins than those recommended by WHO for adequate growth and development of infants and young children.

-WHO recommends, where possible, exclusive breastfeeding for the first six months and the subsequent introduction of a nutritious and balanced weaning diet, while breastfeeding continues.
+So, is growing up milk necessary?
+WHO recommends, where possible, exclusive breastfeeding for the first six months.
+And the subsequent introduction of a nutritious and balanced weaning diet, while breastfeeding continues.
 Follow-up formula is therefore unnecessary for breastfed children.

-For those unable to breastfeed, it may be best to continue with newborn formula (not follow-up formula) up to 12 months to ensure that your baby gets the best levels of nutrition when paired with a balanced weaning diet.
+For those unable to breastfeed, it may be best to continue with a newborn formula (not a follow-up formula) for up to 12 months.
+This way you can ensure that your baby gets the best levels of nutrition when paired with a balanced weaning diet.